wizehood/CryptoMaster/README.md

 * hit `dotnet run` to start the project and navigate to `http://localhost:50237`

 ### Published version
-If you would rather just play with the app hit check it out on [Azure websites](https://cryptomaster.azurewebsites.net "CryptoMaster Homepage")
+If you would rather just play with the app, check it out on [Azure websites](https://cryptomaster.azurewebsites.net "CryptoMaster Homepage")